What is Depression – and how to deal with it

 To be deeply depressed is just about the most awful feeling we can experience, apart from sheer terror.
 It can disable anyone.
-But the topic is surrounded by false ideas: Depression, as experienced by the vast majority of sufferers for example, is not a biological illness; neither is it 'anger turned inward'; it is not a 'chemical imbalance in the brain' and it is not usefully divided into 'clinical depression', 'post-natal depression' and ordinary 'depression'; and is not, in most cases, hard to come out of.
+But the topic is surrounded by false ideas: Depression, is not caused by a chemical imbalance in the brain, as is increasingly recognised among professionals and it is perfectly possible, if people receive the right help, to overcome it without medication.

 The term 'endogenous depression' may be used to describe a low mood that is purely the result of biological factors, such as a brain disorder or neurological dysfunction affecting serotonin, dopamine or other neurotransmitters.
 Such specific brain damage is very rare.

 There can be a physical element to common depression, however.
 It is becoming increasingly apparent that depression may arise as a result of chronic inflammation in the body – chronic inflammation is caused by chronic stress, which brings us back to needs not being adequately met or difficulties/setbacks (physical or mental) not being addressed in ways that can enable needs to be met.

 There are many things that you can do to help yourself, if you suffer from depression, or to help someone else who is suffering from depression.
 Useful information can be found in the best-selling book How to lift depression... fast, by Joe Griffin and Ivan Tyrrell.

 You may also find the following audio MP3 downloads useful: Understanding and lifting depression without drugs and Effective anger management.